stolksdorf/pico-check/README.md

     --reporter [path]   path to custom reporter
-    --require [path]    path to extra modules to require before tests are ran --source [path]     paths to files to watch
-    -h, --help          output usage information
+    --require [path]    path to extra modules to require before tests are ran --source [path]     paths to files to watch --fail-skip         testsuite will fail if any tests are skipp -h, --help          output usage information

   Examples: